rackerlabs/docs-aws/docs/cloud-native-security/index.rst

 Billing
 -------

-Cloud Native Security Service Block service fees do not include the cost of the native security products themselves.
-The AWS infrastructure charges portion of the customer's Rackspace bill includes the cost of the native products and the infrastructure supporting the Rackspace SIEM integration.
+Cloud Native Security service fees do not include the cost of the native security products themselves.
+The AWS infrastructure charges portion of the customer’s Rackspace bill includes the cost of the native products and the infrastructure supporting the Rackspace SIEM integration.

 Rackspace charges the initial deployment and configuration as a one-time onboarding fee.

-Customers can choose one of the following billing models for the Cloud Native Security Service Block:
+Customers can choose one of the following billing models for the Cloud Native
+Security:

 - Percentage of AWS infrastructure billing model
 - Per-event billing model